-Includes 670,000 shares of common stock issuable upon the conversion of our Series A Preferred Stock, 1,913,353 shares of common stock issuable upon the conversion of the \$16.0 million cash preference payment, and the approximately \$8.9 million of accumulated and unpaid dividends (as of September 30, 2017), on our Series A Preferred Stock, 2,785,833 shares of common stock issuable upon the conversion of our Series B Preferred Stock and 1,340 shares of common stock which

-Squadron has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017.
+(1) Includes 1,000,000 shares of common stock issuable upon the conversion of our Series A Preferred Stock, shares of common stock issuable upon the conversion of the \$16.0 million cash preference payment, and the approximately \$8.4 million of accumulated and unpaid dividends, on our Series A Preferred Stock, assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this Prospectus, 4,157,960 shares of common stock issuable upon the conversion of our Series B Preferred Stock and 2,000 shares of common stock which Squadron has the right to acquire pursuant to outstanding stock options which are or will be immediately exercisable within 60 days of June 30, 2017.
 Squadron is managed by a Managing Committee, the members of which are Mr. Pelizzon, Jennifer N. Pritzker, Harry B. Rosenberg and Charles Edward Dobrusin.
 Squadron is wholly owned by Squadron Capital Holdings LLC, which is owned by (1) JNP Parachute Mirror Trust L - Harry B. Rosenberg and Charles Edward Dobrusin, Trustees, (2) F.L.P.
 Trust #15M2 - Harry B. Rosenberg and Charles Edward Dobrusin, Trustees, (3) JNP 2010 - P.G.
-Trust - Harry B. Rosenberg and Charles Edward Dobrusin, Trustees, (3) JNP 2010 - P.G.
-Trust - Harry B. Rosenberg and Charles Edward Dobrusin, Trustees, is 18 Hartford Ave., PO Box 223, Granby, CT 06035.
+Trust - Harry B. Rosenberg and Charles Edward Dobrusin, Trustees, and (4) F.L.P. #15 M2 Parachute Trust - Harry B. Rosenberg and Charles Edward Dobrusin, Trustees.
+The address of Squadron is 18 Hartford Ave., PO Box 223, Granby, CT 06035.